owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 title: Chrome, the eye of the cloud - Computer vision with deep learning and only 2Gb of RAM
 ---

 **TL;DR:** Thank you for passing by.
 This article is, as usual, geek oriented.
-But if you are not a geek, and/or you are in hurry, you can jump to the conclusion: _[Any real application?](any-real-application)_
+However if you are not a geek, and/or you are in a hurry, you can jump to the conclusion: _[Any real application?](any-real-application)_

 During the month of may, I have had the chance to attend to the Google Next event in London and the dotAI in Paris.
 In both conferences I learned a lot about machine learning.

-What those great speakers have taught me is that you shall not reinvent the wheel in AI.
+What those great speakers have taught me is that you should not reinvent the wheel in AI.
 Actually a lot of research is done and there are very good implementation of the latest efficient algorithm.

 *The tool* that every engineer that wants to try AI must know is [tensorflow](https://www.tensorflow.org/).
 Tensorflow is a generic framework that has been developed by Google's Machine Intelligence research organization.
 The tool has been open-sourced last year and has reached the v1.0 earlier this year.